percona/percona-server/doc/source/release-notes/Percona-Server-5.7.20-19.rst

 ===============

-* The replication writebatch functionality has been removed from
-  |Percona Server| 5.7 due to unsafety of the current implementation.
+* The replication writebatch functionality has been removed from Percona Server for MySQL 5.7 due to unsafety of the current implementation.

 * Variables :variable:`rocksdb_block_cachecompressed_hit`,
   :variable:`rocksdb_block_cachecompressed_miss`, and